2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🔴 The model is WAY too verbose.
+I have a requirement and rule that says to answer in 8 lines or less to try to stop that which the model doesn't obey.
+I have to say in many different ways multiple times to be less verbose and evenually it stops doing that but then it starts up again later and I have to tell it all over again.

 🔴 What is causing this:

 I had it generate some requiremnts and add to the README nad it is thinking eternally and not writing wht it just showed em to the file.
 I am getting errors.
 I ask why it's taking so long: